bilelmoussaoui/oo7/README.md

 James Bond went on a new mission and this time as a [secret service provider](https://specifications.freedesktop.org/secret-service/latest/).

-The library consists of a Rust implementation of the Secret Service specifications using [zbus](https://lib.rs/zbus).
+The library consists of two modules:

+- An implementation of the Secret Service specifications using [zbus](https://lib.rs/zbus).
+Which sends the secrets to a DBus implementation of the `org.freedesktop.Secrets` interface that stores them somewhere safe.

+- A file backend using the `org.freedesktop.portal.Secrets` portal to retrieve the service's key to encrypt the file with.
+The file format is compatible with [libsecret](https://gitlab.gnome.org/GNOME/libsecret/)

+Sandboxed applications should prefer using the file backend as it doesn't expose the application secrets to other sandboxed applications if they can talk to the `org.freedesktop.Secrets` service.

+The library provides helper methods to store and retrieve secrets and uses either the DBus interface or the file backend based on whether the application is sandboxed or not.

 ## Goals